StNekroman/aws-lambda-resource-remap/README.md

 ## So what?

 That's why this small npx tool was born.
-Main idea of it - take CDK-generated Cloudformation tempalte json, modify lamble locations, dump new content and save it separately.
+Main idea of it - take CDK-generated Cloudformation template json, modify lambda locations, dump new content and save it separately.
 So later, new separate modified template file can be used to run local SAM things (`sam local invoke`, `sam local start-api`)

 ### Prerequisites